malfell/rosediem/README.md

 As a twist on the usual Art Fight-esque events, there will be three teams instead of two.
 People will have 2/3 of possibilities of characters to draw for points.
 We're tentaively planning to have 3-4 events a year, but if it becomes too time-consuming, we'll have to cut it down.
 Since the original Art Fight event is in July, we're steering clear of that month and the surrounding months.

 ## How to Use the Application
+Currently the application only allows a user to create a profile and submit/edit/delete their characters. (no account security yet--still working on that)

+User can Register to create a profile.
+Once registered, they can go to their profile and submit characters.
+Characters can be edited/deleted too.

 ## Demo